ImDoubD/Convin-Task/README.md

     "password": "password123"
   }
   ```
-  This above api log in the user and generate the bearer JWT token for authorization.
+  This above API log in the user and generate the bearer JWT token for authorization.
 This token will be stored in the database, which will remain active for 120 minutes.
 - Get `http://127.0.0.1:8000/auth/user/details` \
   Sample input:
   ```bash
   <Bearer> : Token [Authorization]
   ```
-  This above api will fetch authorized user personal details.
+  This above API will fetch authorized user personal details.
 - Post `http://127.0.0.1:8000/operation/expense/add` \
   Sample input:
   Sample input: